jmfd/travel-guides/tokyo.md

 - Visiting Takeshita street in Harajuku on a sunday to see people all costumed
 - Going to the Golden Gai in Shinjuku district for drinks
 - Seeing a 360 view of Tokyo at Roppongi Hills Tower (and visiting their modern art museum)

+## Things you may have seen elsewhere but should skip
+- Harmonica Alley.
+There's not much here and its atmosphere is standard.
+Instead do the above mentioned Piss Alley or Golden Gai.